ooni/spec/backends/th-007-nwcth.md

 Data consumers SHOULD NOT trust the order with which `URLMeasurement` are presented inside `CtrlResponse.urls`.
-Instead, they should rely on the `index` field to sort the list of `URLMeasurement`, knowing that the first measurement has index zero the index is an unsugned int.
+Instead, they should rely on the `index` field to sort the list of `URLMeasurement`, knowing that the first measurement has index zero and index is unsigned.

 The `URLMeasurement` with index zero is the one originally requested to the test helper.
 Subsequent measurements derive from HTTP redirection or